Psychiatric Technician (Aide)

 Thomas Jefferson University

 In as little as two years, students can complete an online bachelor’s of arts in psychology at Thomas Jefferson University.
 Flexibility is a hallmark of this degree.
-With courses offered entirely online and in short eight-week terms, students have the ability to complete their studies while caring for family or pursuing their career.
+With courses offered entirely online and in short eight-week terms, students can complete their studies while caring for family or pursuing their careers.

-While this program is more advanced than the basic requirement to become a psychiatric technician, it can be beneficial for professionals in this field.
-There are six optional concentrations allowing students the opportunity to further specialize.
+While this program is more advanced than the basic requirement to become a psychiatric technician, it can benefit professionals in this field.
+Six optional concentrations allow students to specialize further.

 • Location: Philadelphia, PA